grahamplata/grahamplata-old/content/posts/2019-08-26-r-packages.md

 GITHUB_PAT=PUT_YOUR_TOKEN_HERE
 ```

-> You will need to sign-in and start a new R session for the environment variable (accessed by Sys.getenv) to be visible.
+Note: You will need to sign-in and start a new R session for the environment variable (accessed by Sys.getenv) to be visible.

 ### Required libraries